kornvik/prac_firebase/README.md

 # Firebase_tutorial
-This is a private repository to practise firebase basic.
+This is a repository to practise firebase basic.
 The code provide real-time connection with firebase database which also be reflected back on DOM.

 # To run
 1. change firebase config to your own database